newlandsvalley/purescript-abc-editor/README.md

 Try it [here](http://www.tradtunedb.org.uk/#/editor).

-The melody is generated via MIDI using purescript-abc-melody.
+The melody is generated using purescript-abc-melody.

+The editor works best with VexFlow v4.0.2.
+Unfortunately, at the time of writing, the current VexFlow release (v4.2.3) is unusable because the score is rescaled after every keystroke!

 Building
 --------